Chen’s Mapo Tofu located at Shenton Way has just been awarded the Bib Gourmand in the Singapore Michelin Guide 2019.

 However, the surname Chen is in fact referring to Chef Chen Kentaro, 3rd Generation owner of Shisen Hanten (四川饭店) which originated and boasted 14 outlets across Japan.

-With Japanese heritage in its belt, donburi seems a right fit for Chen’s Mapo Tofu with the offering of Mapo Don, Tonpolo Don, and Chuka Don.
+With Japanese heritage in its belt, donburi seems a right fit for Chen’s Mapo Tofu with the offering of Mapo Don, Tonpolo Don (braised pork belly and egg), and Chuka Don (seafood and vegetables on rice).

 Nope, no Chirashi Don here.